sharduul/chalk/_posts/2020-02-06-react-crash-course.md

 JSX converts HTML tags into react elements.

-Let us demonstrate with two examples, the first uses JSX and the second does not have JSX anything to do:
+Let us demonstrate with two examples, the first use JSX and the second does not have JSX anything to do:

 ### Example 1 (Using JSX)